-- 1. Chapter 28.6 Land Development and Subdivision Ordinance was adopted August 16, 2007. - 2.
-The Planning Commission and Florence County Planning and Building Department staff developed the amendments to simplify the process in which a project can be accepted in lieu of full completion. - 3.
-Provides developers a clear process of what is expected of them if they choose to provide a financial guarantee.
+1. Chapter 28.6 - Land Development and Subdivision Ordinance was adopted August 16, 2007.

+The Planning Commission and Florence County Planning and Building Department staff developed the amendments to simplify the process in which a project can be accepted in lieu of full completion.
+It also gives developers a clear process of what is expected of them if they chose to provide a financial guarantee.